k2view-academy/K2View-Academy/articles/04_fabric_studio/22_web_search.md

 - Regular Expression
 - Include Ignored Files

-Clicking on the ellipsis (**Toggle Search Details**) will show additional fields below the search box, to configure the search.
+Clicking on the ellipsis (**Toggle Search Details**) will show additional fields below the search box, which are used to configure the search.

 In these two input boxes you can enter patterns to include or exclude from the search.
 Use `,` to separate multiple patterns.
 Paths must use forward slashes.
 You can also use [glob wildcard syntax](https://en.wikipedia.org/wiki/Glob_(programming)):